ptrhvns/meals/README.md

 ## Description

-This is a portfolio project.
-It's a web application for managing meals (e.g. recipes).
+This is a single-page web application for managing meals (e.g. recipes).

 ## Technologies